-If you are applying for a job, you should be aware that there are people trying to trick and scam you with fake job offers to gather personal and financial information.
+If you are applying for a job at Bausch Health, you should be aware that there are people trying to trick and scam you with fake job offers to gather personal and financial information.
 These scammers will try to use information they get from you to steal your money using the Internet and social media.
 These scammers frequently misappropriate and use a company's logo, names and photographs of its executives, and detailed information about the company, to make it look like they are legitimate representatives of a company.
-The scams prey upon those seeking employment, and use false and fraudulent offers of employment with companies to steal from their victims.
-Our company believes that one of the best ways to put a stop to these types of scams is to make you aware that they exist, provide tips on how to identify and avoid them, and make clear how we recruit for positions so that you can more easily identify fraudulent recruiting advertisements:
+The scams prey upon those seeking employment, and use false and fraudulent offers of employment with companies such as Bausch Health to steal from their victims.
+Bausch Health believes that one of the best ways to put a stop to these types of scams is to make you aware that they exist, provide tips on how to identify and avoid them, and make clear how we recruit for positions with Bausch Health so that you can more easily identify fraudulent recruiting advertisements:

-- Our company never requires any job applicants to pay money as part of the job application or hiring process.
-If someone asks for money or offers to send you a check for training, equipment, etc. as part of a recruiting process, they do not work for or represent our organization and are likely seeking to defraud you. - Our company only conducts job interviews in person, by telephone, and occasionally via Skype, and never interviews job applicants through chat rooms (such as Google Hangouts), or through instant messaging systems.
-If someone tells you that they want to interview you for a job through a chat room, via text or instant messaging, they do not work for or represent our company and are likely seeking to defraud you. - Our recruiting staff only sends email communications to job applicants from "@bauschhealth.com" email addresses and do not use email accounts such as Yahoo and Gmail for recruiting purposes.
-You should assume that any email claiming to be from our company that does not have a "@bauschhealth.com" email address is fraudulent and is not from us.
+- Bausch Health never requires any job applicants to pay money to anyone (Bausch Health or anyone else) as part of the job application or hiring process.
+If someone asks for money or offers to send you a check for training, equipment, etc. as part of a recruiting process, they do not work for or represent Bausch Health and are likely seeking to defraud you. - Bausch Health only conducts job interviews in person, by telephone, and occasionally via Skype, and never interviews job applicants through chat rooms (such as Google Hangouts), or through instant messaging systems.
+If someone tells you that they want to interview you for a job through a chat room, via text or instant messaging, they do not work for or represent Bausch Health and are likely seeking to defraud you. - Bausch Health's job recruiting staff only sends email communications to job applicants from "@bauschhealth.com" or "@bausch.com" email addresses and do not use email accounts such as Yahoo and Gmail for recruiting purposes.
+You should assume that any email claiming to be from Bausch Health that does not have a "@bauschhealth.com" or "@bausch" address is fraudulent and is not from Bausch Health.